All Episodes

 BP was hated and despised.

-That was back in 2010, it was just five years ago.
+It was just five years ago.

-But here, big governments at fault.
+But here, big government's at fault.

 The EPA, the Environmental Protection Agency, is the evil component here.

-The EP administrator, Gina McCarthy said yesterday in Washington, she takes full responsibility for this bill, which she said pains me to no end, and she said that the agency is working around the clock to assess the environmental impact.
+The EP administrator, Gina McCarthy, said yesterday in Washington, she takes full responsibility for the spill, which she said pains me to no end.

 Let's hope no snail darters were affected here.

-So far, the Bureau of Reclamation has no plans to slow flows on the lower Colorado River Below Lake Powell, where the water is a vital resource or parts of California, Arizona, Nevada, New Mexico, and Utah.
+So far, the Bureau of Reclamation has no plans to slow flows on the lower Colorado River below Lake Powell, where the water is a vital resource or parts of California, Arizona, Nevada, New Mexico, and Utah.

 Remember all those stories.

-Remember when George Bush?
+Remember George Bush?

 You won't remember this.